 The Role of a CNA

-- Administering basic services to patients
+- Furnishing basic services to patients

-- Taking patient's vital signs
+- Measuring patient's vital signs

-- Maintaining a record of patient's health status
+- Keeping a record of patient's health status

 - Bathing and dressing patients

-- Serving and aiding patients with meals
+- Serving and helping patients with meals

-- Conveying patients to other areas
+- Transporting patients to other areas

 Online CNA Courses

 What to Ask CNA Schools

 - Reputation.
-Look at internet rating services to see what the evaluations are for each of the schools you are looking into.
-Ask the accrediting agencies for their reviews as well.
-Additionally, get in touch with the Alaska school certification or licensing authority to find out if there are any complaints or compliance issues.
-Finally, you can contact some Anchorage AK healthcare organizations you're interested in working for after graduation and ask what their assessments are of the schools as well.
+Look at online rating services to see what the assessments are for all of the schools you are looking into.
+Ask the accrediting agencies for their reviews too.
+Additionally, contact the Alaska school certification or licensing authority to find out if there are any complaints or compliance issues.
+Finally, you can contact some Anchorage AK healthcare organizations you're interested in working for after graduation and ask what their opinions are of the schools as well.